-Other Yoga classes – Yoga classes, such as Hatha Flow and Gentle/ Restorative yoga, starts with your teacher setting the intention for each class, moving through a warm up, and onto an active selection of postures.
+Yoga classes once out of Lockdown – Yoga classes, such as Hatha Flow and Gentle/ Restorative yoga, starts with your teacher setting the intention for each class, moving through a warm up, and onto an active selection of postures.
 Ali (head teacher) uses over 200 postural variations.
 Verbal corrections will be accompanied by breathing exercises (pranayama), seated mindfulness (dharana), and relaxation (savasana).
 Sometimes essential oils may be offered at the end of class for mood-enhancement.
 Please see classes & Prices for more information.

 I first learnt some yoga at age 6 from my godmother, who was a popular yoga teacher in Christchurch.
 She planted the seed that I too would teach yoga one day.